 High-temperature Joining Processes

-Joining processes are implemented at Fraunhofer-Center HTL using different equipment: If the focus is on low-stress heat treatment or a controlled atmosphere, joining processes are performed in the conventional way by means of furnace heating.
+Joining processes are implemented at Fraunhofer-Center HTL using different equipment: If the focus is on low-stress heat treatment or a controlled atmosphere, joining processes are performed conventionally through furnace heating.
 For this purpose, furnaces with different atmospheres and usable volumes are available at Fraunhofer-Center HTL.
 The process times range from several hours up to one day.
 Alternatively, joining can be performed using laser heating within minute cycles (Publication: Adhesive Bonding of Ceramics).

 Characterization of Joint Connections

-The quality of the produced joined connections and material composites is evaluated at Fraunhofer-Center HTL using different testing methods.
+The quality of the produced joined connections and material composites are evaluated at Fraunhofer-Center HTL using different testing methods.
 Standard-conforming mechanical test procedures are employed for shear strength and flexural strength at room temperature and high-temperature up to 1500 °C. For evaluation of the composite components or large surface joinings, the non-destructive test procedures available at Fraunhofer-Center HTL are ideal.
 For determination of the seal tightness of joined connections, at the HTL the gas tightness is tested compliant to the DIN EN 1779 standard at temperatures up to 1000 °C.